 Sex Reassignment Surgery in West Orange, NJ

-Also known as sex reassignment or gender affirmation surgery, a sex reassignment surgery is when a person undergoes surgical procedures to change their gender.
+Also known as sex reassignment surgery, gender affirmation surgery is when a person undergoes surgical procedures to change their body to better reflect their gender identity.
 Gender transition surgeries are considered medically necessary by the American Medical Association.

 When is the Right Time For Sex Reassignment Surgery?

 People with gender dysphoria often feel that they were born in the wrong gender.
-A biological female may identify more as a male and vice versa.
+A person assigned female at birth, sometimes referred to as a biological female, may identify more as a male and vice versa.

 Before deciding on a female-to-male gender-affirming surgery, most will begin with hormone therapy.
 This involves taking testosterone to increase masculine traits.
 Some surgeons also recommend laser hair removal prior to any operations.